Snojj25/quick-hash-cache/README.md

 # quick-hash-cache

 An Async Concurrent Hashmap with LRU
-Build a blazing fast HashMap Cache structure that can be used in for web servers, databases, or other systems with high levels of concurrent access.
+Build a blazing fast HashMap Cache structure that can be used for web servers, databases, or other systems with high levels of concurrent access.
-It inproves on the mostly single threaded nature of Redis and supports advanced custom data structures.
+It improves on the mostly single threaded nature of Redis and supports advanced custom data structures.

 ### Example